Artuk009/MyWorkouts/README.md

 of pop up card views that have their logic implemented in a seperate fragment.

 # To Be Accomplished
-Next, I plan to add drawerLayout from the Navigation Component documentation page, so taht I may seperate the workouts into individual days based on muscle groups trained in each exerscise.
+Next, I plan to add drawerLayout from the Navigation Component documentation page, so that I may seperate the workouts into individual days based on muscle groups trained in each exerscise.
 Additionally, I will add logout functionality, user permissions based on account status, as well as Bottom Navigation Bar that is a staple for most Android layouts these days.